Affect Engineering: Technologies of Experience

 Core concepts:

-• Radical freedom: High CF\mathcal{CF}—you could always choose otherwise
+- Radical freedom: High —you could always choose otherwise

 Phenomenological result: A distinctive acceptance of difficulty—not eliminating negative valence but refusing to flee into self-deception.
-High CF\mathcal{CF} and high reff\effrank with full awareness of their cost.
+High and high with full awareness of their cost.

-Each of these traditions also operates at a characteristic ι\iota configuration, though none of them names it as such.
-Stoicism is a philosophy of moderate, fixed ι\iota: the Stoic neither dissolves into participatory merger with the world (that would violate equanimity) nor strips it of all meaning (that would undermine the Stoic’s commitment to living according to nature).
-The Stoic’s equanimity is the equanimity of a perceiver who has stabilized their ι\iota at a setting where things matter moderately but cannot overwhelm.
-Buddhism is explicitly an ι\iota flexibility training program.
-The progression through concentration (sam\=adhi) to insight (vipassan\=a) is the progression from stabilizing perception to modulating it voluntarily—the meditator learns to lower ι\iota (nondual awareness, perception of dependent origination as alive and flowing) and to raise it (analytical discernment of dharmas as empty of inherent nature).
-The jhanas are waypoints on the ι\iota descent: each absorption involves deeper participatory coupling with the object of meditation.
-Existentialism operates at a distinctively moderate-to-high ι\iota that it refuses to either raise or lower further.
-The existentialist confronts a world stripped of inherent meaning (high ι\iota) but will not take the next step to mechanism (that would be bad faith—hiding from freedom behind determinism) nor retreat to low ι\iota (that would be bad faith—hiding from freedom behind comforting illusions of purpose).
-The existentialist’s “authentic” stance is the deliberate maintenance of the ι\iota setting at which freedom is visible and terrifying: meaning is not given, and you must not pretend otherwise.
+Each tradition also operates at a characteristic axis configuration, though none names it.
+Stoicism is a philosophy of moderate, fixed coupling: the Stoic neither lets the modes bind into participatory merger (that violates equanimity) nor decouples them until the world goes dead (that undermines living according to nature).
+Stoic equanimity is that of a perceiver who has stabilized where things matter moderately but cannot overwhelm.
+Buddhism is explicitly an axis-flexibility training program.
+The progression from concentration (sam\=adhi) to insight (vipassan\=a) goes from stabilizing perception to modulating it voluntarily—the meditator learns to raise and (nondual awareness, dependent origination as alive and flowing) and to lower them (analytical discernment of dharmas as empty of inherent nature).
+The jhanas are waypoints on the ascent into coupling: each absorption a deeper binding with the object.
+Existentialism holds a configuration it refuses to move from: low toward the cosmos (no inherent purpose out there) alongside intact coupling (the freedom felt, not abstracted away).
+The existentialist will not step to full mechanism (bad faith—hiding from freedom behind determinism) nor raise back toward a comforting purposive cosmos (bad faith—hiding behind illusions of given meaning).
+The "authentic" stance is the deliberate maintenance of the setting at which freedom is visible and terrifying: meaning is not given, and you must not pretend otherwise.

 Information Technology as Affect Infrastructure

 Modern information technology constitutes affect infrastructure at civilizational scale, shaping the experiential structure of billions.
-But information technology did not invent affect infrastructure — it made it fast, adaptive, and measurable.
-The cathedral was already shaping experiential distributions.
-So was the town square, the school bell, the factory whistle, the evening news broadcast, the national anthem before the game.
-What digital technology changed is the feedback loop: for the first time, the infrastructure can observe its own effects in real time and adjust its interventions accordingly.
-This is the difference between a thermostat and weather.
+But it did not invent affect infrastructure — it made it fast, adaptive, and measurable.
+The cathedral already shaped experiential distributions.
+So did the town square, the school bell, the factory whistle, the evening news, the national anthem before the game.
+What digital technology changed is the feedback loop: for the first time the infrastructure can observe its own effects in real time and adjust accordingly.
+The difference between a thermostat and weather.

 Affect infrastructure is any technological system that shapes affect distributions across populations:

-• Low integration: Rapid context-switching fragments attention, reducing Φ\intinfo
+- Low integration: Rapid context-switching fragments attention, reducing

-• Counterfactual hijacking: FOMO (fear of missing out) colonizes CF\mathcal{CF} with social-comparison branches
+- Counterfactual hijacking: FOMO (fear of missing out) colonizes with social-comparison branches

 This is structurally similar to the anxiety motif.